Blendify/blender-manual/trunk/blender_docs/manual/game_engine/physics/types/occluder.rst

    and run it one more time to prove to yourself that your speed is back.
 #.
 Change the Occluder to "Physics Type: Static".
 Notice that it is back to the original slowness.
 #.
 Change it back to "Physics Type: Occlude".
 #.
 Now make the "Occluder" invisible.
-The framerate is back down to its original, slow rate.
+The frame rate is back down to its original, slow rate.

 .. ??? - I thought this was supposed to work when invisible.